4rturd13/open-source-resources/README.md

 ## Add resources

+1- Create new branch with your github username.

-Add new resources in the correspondig category.
+2- Add new resources in the correspondig category.

 - If category doesn't exist, add new category with h3 title markdown format.
 - For each resource add its description.

+3- Send your pull request

+---

 ### Development